Motion of a charged test particle around a static black hole in a monopole magnetic field: Collisionless plasma hovering above the black hole

 This inequality implies that if the plasma is confined in the domain $\Rmin\leq R\leq\Rmax$, the time average of its kinetic energy is restricted by

 In the case of the proton, the time average of the kinetic energy is bounded as

-The velocities of protons and electrons on the same orbit are equal to each other since they are governed by the gravity of the black hole.
+The velocities of protons and electrons on the same orbit are equal to each other since they are governed by gravity of the black hole.
 Thus the average of the kinetic energy of protons is about 1833 times larger than that of an electron.

 Let us consider a lump of collisionless plasma composed of protons and electrons, whose size is assumed to be, for example, the order of the gravitational radius $\rg$.
 Its radial extent, $\Rmax-\Rmin$, is of order one and the tangential extent is $2\Rmin\Theta=1$.
-Here note that the half apex angle $\vartheta$ of the cone on which the motion of the charged test particle is restricted is much less $\Theta$ in the situation of our interest, $10\lesssim\Rmin<\Rmax\lesssim 100$ (see Eqs.~\eqref{theta-ell-QM} and \eqref{calQM-estimate}).
+Here note that the half apex angle $\vartheta$ of the cone on which the motion of the charged test particle is restricted is much less than $\Theta$ in the situation of our interest, $10\lesssim\Rmin<\Rmax\lesssim 100$ (see Eqs.~\eqref{theta-ell-QM} and \eqref{calQM-estimate}).
 This means that the Larmor radius of the charged test particle is much less than the size of the plasma lump, since the Larmor radius is less than $\Rmax\sin\vartheta$.
 Hence the random motions of the charged test particles in the plasma lump are Larmor one if the plasma is really collisionless.
 In this case, the time average of the kinetic energy estimated in Eq.~\eqref{k-energy} might be regarded as the ``temperature" of the plasma lump.
 Here it is very remarkable fact that the kinetic energy of a charged test particle is equal to that of the ``Keplerian" motion, since the energy equation of the charged test particle is given by Eq.~\eqref{Newton-E-eq}.
 Hence, the temperature of the plasma lump can be very high in the neighborhood of the black hole in the monopole magnetic field.
-The origin of this temperature is the gravity.
+The origin of this temperature is gravity.

 As mentioned, in the case that the plasma is composed of protons and electrons, their kinetic energies should be very different from each other due to the mass difference.
-Even if the velocity distribution of the protons and that of the electrons becomes Maxwell one with the same temperature by the thermalization through some plasma instability, the domain allowed for the motions of protons and those of electrons will be very different.
+Even if the velocity distribution of the protons and that of the electrons become Maxwell ones with the same temperature, the domain allowed for the motions of protons and those of electrons will be very different.
 Hence, the local thermal equilibrium seems to be unachievable in the plasma lump hovering on the black hole.